transmission line current distribution, transmission line impedance, transmission line losses

 Magnetic permeability of coating μ = 100;

 Current in the conductors I = 1 A;

 Determine current distribution within the conductors and the coating, complex impedance of the line, and power losses in the coating.

 We assume that the flux is contained within the coating, so we can put a Dirichlet boundary condition on the outer surface of the coating.

 The complex impedance per unit length of the line can be obtained from the equation

-where V1 and V2 are voltage drops per unit length in each conductor.
-These voltage drops are equal with opposite signs due to the symmetry of the model.
+V1, V2 are voltage drops per unit length in each conductor.
 To obtain a voltage drop, switch to Local Values mode in postprocessing window, and then pick an arbitrary point within a conductor.

 The impedance of the line Z = 0.000484 + i 0.000736 Ohm/m.